 For dinner, you can hop around the various kiosks and food trucks that gather around the plaza during Rincón Art Walks.
 If you want a more upscale and sit-down dinner, head on to Taste Gastrobar, where chef Oscar fuses international cuisine with traditional food trends, and you can find a wide array of rums from whiskey to premium rums, wine, and craft beers.

 Day 2: Ride the waves

 You’re in Rincón, which means you’re about to dive, ride, or look at some waves!
 So, a hearty breakfast is in order before heading out for a sun-kissed day in the water.
-The Beach House is the perfect place to try something new and delicious!
-Their breakfast or brunch menu includes everything from French Toasts with fruit, stacks of pancakes, and a variety of omelets named after beaches and surfers in town.
-At The Beach House, all the ingredients are locally sourced, the seafood is freshly caught, and the produce is organically grown, so you’ll be full and energized to take on the day.
+Isla Restaurant is the perfect place to try something new and delicious!
+Their delicious breakfast and brunch menu includes everything from crab cake benedicts to Cuban sandwiches, and waffles, and to vegetarian plates.
+They use the best fresh, organic, and locally sourced ingredients, so you’ll be full and energized to take on the day.

 After breakfast, head down to María’s beach, near the Rincón Lighthouse.
 This beach is one of the Island’s ultimate’s breaks.
 Although the waves are quiet in the summer and become more prominent as the tide rises in the winter, it is the ideal beach for a surf lesson.
 And that is what you’re about to do.
 Whether traveling with children, your significant other, family, or yourself, you can’t go wrong with a surfing lesson at one of Puerto Rico’s iconic surf havens.
 Book a class with Surf Lessons Puerto Rico, a company with instructors certified by the International Surfing Association and have the most fun while making a splash where World Champions have surfed before.
 All you have to do is bring your towel—some sunscreen and drinking water for an epic time in the tide.